Skip to main content

 Action 13: WG to inform Chair of LOWG, CW once the EHRC representative has been confirmed by the EHRC.

-SE agreed this would be helpful as the importance of this work needs to be highlighted and appropriate resourcing is an absolute priority.
-SE stated in a forthcoming meeting with MSJ this would also be raised internally but having these matters raised externally would be welcomed to illustrate the importance and need for further resourcing.
+It was agreed this would be helpful as the importance of this work needs to be highlighted and appropriate resourcing is an absolute priority.
+It was stated in a forthcoming meeting with MSJ this would also be raised internally but having these matters raised externally would be welcomed to illustrate the importance and need for further resourcing.

-CW felt it would be good to highlight this with Ministers and state that civil society takes this very seriously and there is a need that this is resourced appropriately from the point of the WG.
+The importance of minuting this was agreed and noted, so it could also be shared at the HRAG.
+It is important that civil society takes this very seriously and there is a need that this is resourced appropriately from the point of the WG.
 There is a need to have commitment that appropriate secretariat support is available for evidence sessions and moving forward, to bring in further external expertise.

 SH agreed and noted the importance of minuting this important matter, so it could also be shared at the HRAG, SH felt it is of importance that civil society members of the group should be adequately resourced and WG listened to officials in regard to the level of anticipated work, so they are fully supported.
 Rather than placing the burden on a limited number of people, it is important to gauge what is needed and resource appropriately.